annebrown/docs-pub/docs/tech/languages/python/index.md

 ```bash
 source .venv/bin/activate
 ```
-`pip` will now install every Python pkg into `./.venv` until venv is deactivated or terminal is closed.
+`pip` will now install every Python pkg into `./.venv` until venv is deactivated (`exit` or Ctrl-C or close terminal).

+A project's venv must be re-activated (`source .venv/bin/activate`) to install more pkgs or run services.

 ## Add Shortcut to `.bash_aliases`